-The copper tracks on the ground resemble a map, recalling the transportation networks of a city.
-This fact made it evident from the beginning, to work with sounds and noises of a city, including their transformations and synthetic imitations.
-For every copper track an individual piece of sound has been created from collected sound material.
+The system of copper tracks on the ground derives from the transportation networks of a city.
+This fact made it obvious from the beginning, to work with sounds and noises of the city, including their transformations and synthetic imitations.
+For every copper track an individual piece of sound has been created from collected sound material